 (2) cat burning example.
 Harman claims that even if cat burning had not been wrong (if the observation1 had been false), the observer would still have believed that it was wrong (the observation2 would still have been true).
-(No Tracking Sensitivity)
+(No Tracking Sensitivity).
+Is this true?

 Test for Probabilistic Sensitivity: What is Prob(O1/O2)—that is, the probability of O1 given O2?
 In the case of the proton, this probability is very high; in the case of wrongness, this probability is low (or undefined).

 (1) proton example.
 Harman would surely claim that the probability of there being a proton in the bubble chamber given that the scientist believes that there is one is very high.
 (Probabilistic Sensitivity—analogous to the Cathy example)

 (2) cat burning example.
 Harman would expect us to agree that the probability that cat-burning is objectively wrong given that the observer believes that it is wrong is low.
 (Independence/No-Probabilistic Sensitivity—analogous to the Ben example).
 Is this true?